What Does a Breast Cancer Lump Feel Like?

 Our breast cancer program team comprises highly respected surgeons, medical and radiation oncologists and other practitioners who work exclusively with breast cancer patients to develop individualized therapy plans based on each patient’s condition and needs.
 Additionally, Moffitt patients often have access to innovative breast cancer treatment through the robust clinical trials program at our National Cancer Institute-designated Comprehensive Cancer Center.

-At Moffitt, you are a top priority, and we’re committed to connecting you with a cancer expert as quickly as possible.
+At Moffitt, you are a top priority, and we’re committed to connecting you with a cancer expert as soon as possible.
 If you recently detected a lump in your breast and would like to have it evaluated by a medical professional, you can request a consultation at Moffitt by calling 1-888-663-3488 or submitting a new patient registration form online.
 We also offer screening mammograms that include advanced digital breast tomosynthesis (DBT or 3D mammography), and you don’t need a referral to visit our cancer center.

 American Cancer Society – New Breast Cancer Screening Guidelines